How do you decide which box is the right one for your products? What is the difference between 32 ECT and 200# test

-In general, the 200# test box and the 32 ECT corrugated boxes are interchangeable – both have a maximum weight limit of 65 lbs.
+In general, the single-walled 200# test box and the 32 ECT corrugated boxes are interchangeable – both have a maximum weight limit of 65 lbs.
 Because stacking strength has become the most important factor for most warehouses today, many opt for the 32 ECT.
 If you were considering a double wall corrugated cardboard box, a favorite is the 275# test (or 48 ECT) box which has a maximum weight limit of 100 lbs.

 We recommend considering your priorities carefully before selecting your box of choice: if you anticipate that your boxes will experience a great deal of wear and tear, then the best packaging solution for your products may be the 200# box, since the corrugated walls hold up better to rough handling.
 If your products will be shipped on pallets, then the 32 ECT box will likely be the better packaging choice, since the cardboard performs better when stacked.